Texas Civil Rights Project: Racial discrimination

 TCRP also assisted Texans who were discriminated against after the 9/11 attacks.
 These included American citizens, permanent residents, and university students with South Asian or Arab backgrounds.
-For example, TCRP helped Mohammed Ali Ahmed, an American citizen asked to leave an American Airlines flight with his three children after the pilot saw his name on the passenger manifesto, file suit against American Airlines.
+For example, TCRP helped Mohammed Ali Ahmed, an American citizen who was asked to leave an American Airlines flight with his three children after the pilot saw his name on the passenger manifesto, file suit against American Airlines.

 In 2009 TCRP filed a racial discrimination suit against employees of a West Texas inn, on behalf of Gwenda Gault, a woman whose hotel reservation was rejected by the hotel manager because of her race.

 Criminal justice system

 The Texas Youth Commission (TYC), a juvenile detention center that earned notoriety after allegations of child sexual abuse emerged, was sued by TCRP on behalf of four children who were physically and sexually abused by TYC guards.
 In addition to the $625,000 paid to the plaintiffs, TYC also agreed to make significant changes to its operations as a result of the lawsuit.

-TCRP also brought a case against the Otero County Sheriff's Department, which resulted in sweeping reform and increased training within the police force, after officials illegally searched homes, harassed and interrogated residents, and racially profiled and stopped citizens in an effort to target undocumented immigrants.
+TCRP also brought a case against the Otero County Sheriff's Department, which resulted in sweeping reform and increased training within the police force, after officials illegally searched homes, harassed and interrogated residents, and racially profiled and stopped citizens to target undocumented immigrants.

 TCRP also represented a magazine publisher and filed suit against a jail that had denied inmates access to the publication Prison Legal News.
-The jail was required to modify policy as a consequence.
+The jail was required to modify the policy as a consequence.

-The efforts of TCRP's Prisoners' RIghts Program have also led to greater due process rights for paroled Texas prisoners.
+The efforts of TCRP's Prisoners' Rights Program have also led to greater due process rights for paroled Texas prisoners.

 Police brutality

 When police responded to a report of a mentally ill man sleeping at a bus station, an officer beat him with a baton and filed a false report causing the man to spend ten weeks in jail.
 TCRP represented the man in a lawsuit requiring the city to pay him a total of $62,000.

-A police officer slammed an African American college student to the ground, knocking him unconscious, after the student complained the officer was treating an unrelated suspect too harshly.
-When an ambulance arrived to take the student to hospital, the officer took him out of the ambulance and sent him to jail instead.
+A police officer slammed an African American college student to the ground, knocking him unconscious after the student complained the officer was treating an unrelated suspect too harshly.
+When an ambulance arrived to take the student to the hospital, the officer took him out of the ambulance and sent him to jail instead.
 A TCRP lawsuit forced the city to pay $31,000.